sanghyunc7/turtle_hacks_docker_workshop/README.md

 docker run -p 3000:3000 DOCKERHUB_USERNAME/turtlehacks
 ```

-6. To find your CONTAINER_NAME:
+6. To find your CONTAINER_NAME (It will under the CREATED NAMES column):
 ```
 docker ps -a
 ```